Is it a stroke? BE FAST!

 Statistics show that African-Americans have a much higher risk of death from a stroke than Caucasians do.
 This is partly because blacks have higher risks of high blood pressure, diabetes and obesity.
 Visit our Empowered to Serve program to learn more.
 Hispanics and latinos also have unique risks for stroke.

 Each year, women have more strokes than men, and stroke kills more women than men, too.
 Factors that may increase stroke risks for women include: pregnancy, history of preeclampsia/eclampsia or gestational diabetes, oral contraceptive use (especially when combined with smoking) and post-menopausal hormone therapy.
 Be sure to discuss your specific risks with your doctor.

 Prior stroke, TIA or heart attack can raise your risk

 A person who has had a prior stroke has a much higher risk of having another stroke than a person who has never had one.
-Transient ischemic attacks (TIAs) or are also strong predictors of stroke.
-TIAs are smaller, temporary blockages in the brain that can produce milder forms of stroke-like symptoms but may not leave lasting damage.
-A person who’s had one or more TIAs is almost 10 times more likely to have a stroke than someone of the same age and sex who hasn’t.
+Transient ischemic attacks (TIAs), also known as mini-strokes, are also strong predictors of a major stroke.
+TIAs are smaller, temporary blockages in the brain that can produce milder forms of stroke-like symptoms, but may not leave lasting damage.
+A person who’s had one or more TIAs is almost 10 times more likely to have a major stroke than someone of the same age and sex who hasn’t.
 Recognizing and treating TIAs can reduce your risk of a major stroke.
 TIA should be considered a medical emergency and followed up immediately with a healthcare professional.
 If you’ve had a prior heart attack, you’re at higher risk of having a stroke, too.
 A heart attack is a plaque buildup that causes blockages in the blood vessels to the heart.
 Similarly, most strokes are caused by buildup of plaque that cause blockages in the brain.

 *Credit: American Stroke Association; www.strokeassociation.org